rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 [lightyear_website] is a comprehensive networking library for bevy to make multiplayer games.
-It comes with multiple types of transports (WebTransport, WebSocket, UDP, etc.) and supports replication techniques like client-side prediction, server interpolation, interest management and more!
+It comes with multiple types of transports (WebTransport, WebSocket, UDP, etc.) and supports replication techniques like client-side prediction, server interpolation, interest management, and more!
 Check out the [examples][lightyear_examples]!

 The latest release, [0.13][lightyear_release], brings two big new features: